-Spotify is ready to branch out of the music streaming business and is in advanced talks to purchase Brooklyn-based startup, Gimlet Media, for $200 million.
-Gimlet Media has been known to produce popular shows like Reply All, and its attempt to venture into television production by creating a scripted podcast took the form of the Amazon TV Original, Homecoming, starring Julia Roberts.
+Spotify is ready to branch out of the music streaming business and is in advanced talks to purchase Brooklyn-based startup Gimlet Media for $200 million.
+Gimlet Media has been known to produce popular shows like Reply All.
+Its attempt to venture into television production by creating a scripted podcast took the form of the Amazon TV Original, Homecoming, starring Julia Roberts.
 The startup has also made shows for popular advertisers like Gatorade.

 The move may be a tripartite boost for Spotify, Gimlet Media, and the podcasting industry as a whole.
-The last time Gimlet Media raised money was back in 2017 via funding which brought the company’s valuation up to $70 million.
+The last time Gimlet Media raised money was back in 2017 via funding, bringing the company’s valuation up to $70 million.
 Sources suggest that Spotify shall pay more than double that value (a whopping $200 million) if it ends up acquiring Gimlet Media.

-Spotify’s investment in Gimlet Media will also provide a massive boost to the still nascent podcasting industry which has yet to attract serious investors.
+Spotify’s investment in Gimlet Media will also boost the still nascent podcasting industry, which has yet to attract serious investors.
 While it is true that Apple is a leading podcast distributor, the company barely depends on it for revenue.
 And the industry has an ad model that generated $315 million in 2017, which is quite low when compared to the $11.5 billion raised by digital video ads the same year.
 But it is showing quick growth, thereby attracting publishers and platforms intending to tap into newer revenue streams.

-Finally, this is the first time Spotify will acquire a content creating startup following the comparative failure of its attempt to venture into the video business.
+Finally, this is the first time Spotify will acquire a content-creating startup following the comparative failure of its attempt to venture into the video business.
 It has already started promoting podcasting to its 200 million users, besides doing exclusive one-off podcast deals with celebrities like Amy Schumer.
-Furthermore, while the music business has three giants with real leverage for licensing their stuff controlling it, the podcast industry, with its comparative freshness gives Spotify a freer rein to establish dominance.
+Furthermore, while the music business has three giants with real leverage for licensing their stuff and controlling it, the podcast industry, with its comparative freshness, gives Spotify a freer rein to establish dominance.